 - cancer of the urinary tract (urothelial cancer)

 The urinary tract includes the:

 - centre of the kidney (renal pelvis)

-- tube that takes urine from the kidney to the bladder (ureter)
+- tubes that take urine from the kidneys to the bladder (ureters)

 Ipilimumab (Yervoy) is a checkpoint inhibitor drug that blocks CTLA-4.
 It is a treatment for advanced melanoma.